term-world/hall-of-records-solution/README.md

 ## Accessing `hall-of-recods` Content

-In order to complete the workload for the `hall-of-records` you'll first need to `clone` the `datamart` repository into your `workshop`.
+In order to complete the workload for the `hall-of-records` you'll first need to `clone` the `hall-of-records` repository into your `workshop`.

 When you `clone` a repository you're duplicating its contents and adding them to your local workspace.
-Since you'll be working collaboratively with your neighbors, you'll each need your own copy of the `datamart` to work with.
+Since you'll be working collaboratively with your neighbors, you'll each need your own copy of the `hall-of-records` to work with.

 In order to keep some of the magic (read: somewhat convoluted code) that makes `term-world` work the way it does, **you are required to clone all additional repositories within the `workshop`, located within your `garage`.**